Last Updated on September 20, 2023 by Samantha Harris

 Making the tortoise feel safe and comfortable before nightfall can help reduce this after-hours scratching.

-You can purchase hiding spots specifically made for tortoises or make your own with stacked rocks, deeper substrate, or a small house of wood.
-Even a large, bushy plant or a roof jutting out of a wall can help.
+You can purchase hiding spots specifically made for tortoises or make your own with stacked rocks, deeper substrate, or a small wooden house.
+Even a large, bushy plant or a roof jutting from a wall can help.

 If your home drops in temperature at night, you may be tempted to constantly leave a heating lamp on for your tortoise.